trendmicro/visionone-container-security-helm/docs/oci-artifact-with-falcoctl.md

 NOTE: with `.basicAuthTokenSecretName` secret present and contains key `falcoctl` but its value represents wrong credentials, falcoctl will not be able to install artifacts from private repos and falco will run with rules defined at deployment.

-Section `cloudOne.runtimeSecurity.customRules.output.splunk` describes endpoint and credentials for `artifacts-accepted` and `artifacts-ignored` events.
+Section `visionOne.runtimeSecurity.customRules.output.splunk` describes endpoint and credentials for `artifacts-accepted` and `artifacts-ignored` events.
 See [this](falco-splunk-hec-secret.md) for details.

 NOTE: if splunk URL or auth headers are invalid, no events are expected, falco is not affected.

 Optionally, section `.Values.scout.falco.ociRepository.logLevel` can be set to `info` to lower CPU impact.
 In this case `.output_fields.enabled_rules` will be empty.

-Section `cloudOne.runtimeSecurity.customRules.params.clusterName` is a string, optional, helps to identify which cluster sent splunk event; copied into splunk event `cluster_name` field; if not set, `cloudOne.clusterName` is used instead; if `cloudOne.clusterName` also not set, then `cluster_name` will be empty.
+Section `visionOne.runtimeSecurity.customRules.params.clusterName` is a string, optional, helps to identify which cluster sent splunk event; copied into splunk event `cluster_name` field; if not set, `visionOne.clusterName` is used instead; if `visionOne.clusterName` also not set, then `cluster_name` will be empty.

 ## OCI repo